 Being a redhead is something I have always loved, even with all the verbal abuse I had during my younger years.
 It wasn’t easy, but I’m still unique and I’m proud to be supporting the 2% of redheads in the world.

-I was unable to attend in 2015, so I can’t wait for this year’s event in September.
+I was unable to attend the Redhead Days festival of 2015, so I can’t wait for this year’s event in September.
 Will you be there too?